jtownson/xdfbinext/README.md

-## XdfBinCompare: A tunerpro XDF and bin comparison utility
+## XdfBinCompare and A2L2SVG: B58 tuning utilities

+Repo with two utilities to help B58 tuning tasks
+1. net.jtownson.xdfbinext.MapCompare A utility for comparing two bin files with respect to a tunerpro XDF which applies to both.
+2. net.jtownson.xdfbinext.A2L2SVG Graphs functions, characteristics and measurements from an a2l.

 ### Motivation

-The idea is to compare bins, according to an XDF so that you can see the changes you or another tuner have made to a bin relative to some starting point.
+The idea of MapCompare is to compare bins, according to an XDF so that you can see the changes you or another tuner have made to a bin relative to some starting point.

 This helps to take stock of your changes before flashing and in reverse engineering changes made by others.

+A2L2SVG draws graphs of a2l functions, with their inputs and outputs in order to help vizualize a2ls.
+In addition it can also help in studying FR docs.
+Although A2L2SVG only shows black box diagrams (rather than white box computation paths) it will add comments and descriptions (with translation where available) thus you can use the tool as a study companion which saves having to remember so many variable names.

-### Usage
+### Usage MapCompare
 ```shell
 Usage: xbc [options]